litestar-org/litestar/docs/usage/16-templating/1-template-context.md

 ## Passing Template Context

-Passing context to the template is very simple - its one of the kwargs expected by the `Template` container, so simply pass a string keyed dictionary of values:
+Passing context to the template is very simple - its one of the kwargs expected by the [`Template`][starlite.response.TemplateResponse] container, so simply pass a string keyed dictionary of values:

 ```python
 from starlite import Template, get